gallandarakhneorg/labmanager/CONTRIBUTING.md

 #### 1.5.1.
 Injecting data from data.json

-The project is configured for inserting automatically the data that is described into a specific JSON file with the location and name `./labmanager-2/src/main/resources/data.json`.
+The project is configured for inserting automatically the data that is described into a specific JSON file in a folder that is specified in the developer YAML confiuration file, with key `labmanager.init.data-source`.
-A basic JSON file is provided with a set of toy data: `data.json_`.
-The real set of data for the laboratory could be provided by the project manager.
-Copy the JSON file provided by the project manager into the folder `./labmanager-2/src/main/resources/` and ensures that the name of the new file is `data.json`.

 For injecting initial data in the database, you have to follow the steps:

-* Copy the JSON file into `./labmanager-2/src/main/resources/data.json`
+* Copy the JSON into the folder specified in the developer YAML configuration `labmanager.init.data-source`
 * Launch the project in Eclipse
 * Wait for successful project launching, and then stop the run.
-* Delete the file `./labmanager-2/src/main/resources/data.json`
+* Delete the JSON file

 Now you database contains the based data that is validated by the project development team.

 #### 1.5.2.
 Injecting data from data.zip

-The previous data injection approach works well for populating the database tables.
-However, extra data is not injected, such as the images, the PDF files associated to the entities in the database.
+The previous JSON-based data injection approach works well for populating the database tables.
+However, extra data is not injected, such as the images or the PDF files associated to the entities in the database.
 To inject a complete set of data (with associated files) in the database and the associated folders, you could use an archive file named `data.zip` that contains:

 * a file named `dbcontent.json` that is the JSON file mentionned above.